 Bryce Canyon is open 365 days per year, 24 hours per day.
 You can enter and exit the park as you please, even if the entrance station isn’t open and collecting fees.

 My name is Ash, and I’m a former park ranger.
-I’m from Utah, so you can find me in Bryce Canyon year-round.
+I’m from Utah, so you can find me visiting Bryce Canyon year-round.
 I can’t wait to help you plan your trip to Bryce Canyon National Park.

 I’ve got a ton of information for you about visiting Bryce Canyon year-round, including the hours, closures, and weather you can expect while you vacation in this stunning national park.
 Let’s get started!